Convex-Dev/design/papers/convex-whitepaper.md

 ### Memory Accounting

 Decentralised databases have an issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
-Because on-chain data must be retained, potentially indefinitely, in order to satisfy future on-chain queries or smart contract operation, there is no option to discard data arbitrarily: a correct peer cannot do so and maintain correct participation in the consensus protocol.
+Because on-chain data must be retained, potentially indefinitely, to satisfy future on-chain queries or smart contract operation.
+There is no option to discard data arbitrarily: a good peer cannot do so and maintain correct participation in the consensus protocol.

 This growing demand for storage space presents a significant problem.

 - It creates a requirement for peers to incur increasing storage costs over time, for data that must be retained indefinitely
 - There are perverse incentives at work: a user might pay a one-off code to store data on-chain, but does not bear the cost of indefinite future storage (which falls on peer operators)
 - Over time, careless use of on-chain storage may make it impractical for a typical individual to operate a peer with normal computer hardware and storage capabilities
-- This problem might be manageable for low-transaction-volume platforms, but is clearly unaccaptable for systems such as Convex that are designed to handle high volumes of transactions for sustained periods of time
+- This problem might be manageable for low-transaction-volume platforms, but is clearly unacceptable for systems such as Convex that are designed to handle high volumes of transactions for sustained periods of time

 Convex implements a novel solution of Memory Accounting to help manage the problem.

-- Each user is given a memory allowance
+- Each user is given a Memory Allowance, which is a fully fledged second native currency on the Convex Network
-- Memory allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted
+- Memory Allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted (this can be efficiently tracked by careful integration with the storage subsystem)
-- A common "pool" of memory is available which limits the maximum size of the on-chain state.
-This pool can be increased or reduced subject to on-chain governance by the Foundation
+- A automated Memory Exchange Actor is provided that maintains a pool of liquidity with memory available for users to purchase.
+This regulates the maximum size of the on-chain state based on supply and demand.
+This pool can be increased over time to allow for reasonable state growth, improvements in technology and to discourage hoarding.
-- A user may buy additional memory at any time from the pool, or sell memory back to the pool for Convex Coins
+- By this mechanism, a fair market price for memory is established that creates an economic incentive for efficient memory usage.

 ## Technical Description